MananTank/radioactive-state/README.md

 <br/>

-## Creating a radioactive-state with useRS hook
+## Examples

-`radioactive-state` gives you a hook to create a radioactive-state in your component.
-Let's see it in action
+`radioactive-state` gives you a hook - `useRS` ( use radioactive state ) which lets you create a radioactive state in your React Components.

-### Examples
+Let's see a few simple examples :

 <details>
 <summary> 🍭 <strong>Counter App</strong> <p align='center'>